neumino/neumino.github.io/movies.md

-### Gabriel&#39;s Inferno Part III
+### Zappa
-*Released on 2020-11-19, vote average 9.3*
+*Released on 2020-11-27, vote average 7*

-The final part of the film adaption of the erotic romance novel Gabriel&#39;s Inferno written by an anonymous Canadian author under the pen name Sylvain Reynard.
+With the help of more than 10,000 dedicated Zappa fans, this is the long-awaited definitive documentary project of Alex Winter documenting the life and career of enigmatic groundbreaking rock star Frank Zappa.
+Alex also utilizes in this picture thousands of hours of painstakingly digitized videos, photos, audio, writing, and everything in between from Zappa&#39;s private archives.
+These chronicles have never been brought to a public audience before, until now.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mjPUGem9SaY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/U4F0rT0F6OQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>